Last updated on 5 January 2022

 Here, we look at some burning questions you may have about gall bladder removal and life after surgery:

-Your gall bladder is a small organ connected to the liver.
-It stores bile from the liver before it is released into the small intestine.
-Bile helps your body break down food and digest fat.
+Your gall bladder is a small organ connected to the liver and other parts of your digestive system via a series of bile ducts.
+The main function of this organ is to store bile from the liver before it is released into the small intestine via the biliary tract.

-Your doctor may recommend gall bladder removal, known as a cholecystectomy.
-It is generally for symptomatic gallstones.
-Gallstones may cause pain, infection or obstruction.
+As a result, your doctor may recommend gall bladder removal, known as a cholecystectomy.
+This procedure is generally advised for symptomatic gallstones.

-Can I function normally without a gall bladder?
+Can I live normally without a gall bladder?

-Your body will have to adjust to having no gall bladder, so, in the months after your operation, you can test your limits to work out what kind of food work best for you.
+As your body adjusts to having no gall bladder, in the months after your operation, you should change your diet to the types of food that are easier for your body to digest.
 The good news is that the changes you make will encourage you to lead a healthier lifestyle.

 Here are some tips: